Sharing

 What shared users see

-Shared users see the same Timeline, Calendar, Summary, and Compare views as the owner.
+Shared users see the same Timeline, Calendar, Summary, and Compare views as the owner (Pro reading features, like full visual history, follow each caregiver's own plan).
 They cannot:

 - See the owner's account details (email, payment info)